How Two Sisters Used an FHA Duplex to Qualify Together and Later Buy Their Own Homes

 Gina wanted to buy a home but could not qualify on her own.

 Her income was solid, but her existing debt made her debt-to-income ratio too high once a new mortgage payment was added.
-Even though she could afford a home in real life, the numbers did not work on paper.

 During a conversation about her situation, Gina’s sister overheard and suggested a different approach.
 Instead of waiting, they explored buying together.